ckan/ckanext-dcat/README.md

 ## Acknowledgements

-The work on the RDF parser and harvester has been made possible by the Government of Sweden and Vinnova, as part of work on the upcoming version of [Öppnadata.se](http://oppnadata.se), the Swedish Open Data Portal.
+Work on ckanext-dcat has been made possible by:

+* the Government of Sweden and Vinnova, as part of work on [Öppnadata.se](http://oppnadata.se), the Swedish Open Data Portal.
+* [FIWARE](https://www.fiware.org), a project funded by the European Commission to integrate different technologies to offer connected cloud services from a single platform.

+If you can fund new developments or contribute please get in touch.

 ## Copying and License